risk-first/website/Journey-Estimating.md

 - Working out how long it'll take to glue them all together
 - Not being wrong about the feasibility of the plan in the first place.

+To achieve point (4), once an estimate is in place, the Risk-First way to proceed would then be to tackle each part in order, from the riskiest and most-likely-to-fail, to the most reliable.
+This approach front-loads finding out if the plan is suspect.

-But, there is _yet another_ way of looking at what's needed to estimate: [Fractal-Estimation](Fractal-Estimation.md).
+But, there is _yet another_ way of looking at what's needed to estimate: [Fractal-Estimating](Fractal-Estimating.md).